 “I am not knowing,” replied Captain Lorick’qu, still angry, but his hand had at least for the moment dropped away from his weapon.
 “I am not the politician.
 I am the captain.”

 “Then what do you wish done with these spies, who have broken our laws?”
 Wezzix demanded.
-“Shall I have them tried and executed?”
+“Shall I have them tried and executed under our laws, as is my right, for espionage and the use of Blood Magic”

 “No. They am in my command.
 I am responsible, and I am to punish them.”
 Lorick’qu cast a disgusted gaze towards them, and turned back to the Prime.
 “I am to apologize for the incident.”